loldenburg/datalayertest/README.md

 Tealium Functions console and to your destination of choice, e.g. a Google Cloud Function + Firestore for deeper debugging and an influxDB for monitoring.

+The Tealium Functions part of this framework is a much-enhanced and partially rewritten fork of Lukasz Cieloch's draft which you can view here: TODO Add link

 ## Getting started

-This "getting started" guide of course will not reap any sensible output for you yet.
-You first need to define the actual Event-Name-based tests.
+This "getting started" guide only shows how to set up the components in Tealium.
+To actually benefit from these componentes, you of course need to define the actual Data Layer tests.
 For this, see the chapters after this one.

 ### Tealium iQ

 You need

 1. A Tag which loads the mocha / chai JS libraries
-2. An Extension to run the actual data layer tests
+2. An "After Tags" Extension to run the actual data layer tests

 #### Tag

-The Tag simply loads the Mocha and Chai JS libraries asynchronously and makes sure they are not loaded multiple times on the same page.
+The Tag simply loads the Mocha and Chai JS libraries asynchronously, makes sure they are not loaded multiple times on the same page.
 After successful loading, it triggers the Data Layer Tests in the Extension (see next chapter).

-1. Create a new tag of type "Tealium Custom Container" and call it e.g. "MochaChai Data Layer Tests"
+1. Create a new tag of type "Tealium Custom Container" and call it e.g. "MochaChai Data Layer Tests".
-2. Make sure it does not fire on PROD environments and add any load rules that you want it to fire (e.g. "Any Event apart from some Events we do not want to run tests for (yet)")
+2. Make sure it does not fire on PROD environments and add any load rules that you want it to fire (e.g. "Any Event apart from some Events we do not want to run tests for (yet)").
 3. Save your Tealium Profile (otherwise you cannot edit the tag template).
 4. Go into the tag -> Advanced -> Tag Template.
 5. Paste the code from `tealium-iq/tags/mochachai.js`
-6. Save the tag
+6. Save the tag.
+7. Move the tag to the end of the execution order so it is ideally the last one to fire.

 #### Extension

-1. Create an "After Tags" Extension and make sure it is ideally the last one in your execution order.
+1. Create an "After Tags" Extension of type "Advanced JavaScript".
-2. Add the code from `tealium-iq/extensions/mochachai-iq-extension.js`
+2. Add the code from `tealium-iq/extensions/mochachai-iq-extension.js`.
-3. Approve the Extension to all environments you want it to run (do not run it on PROD!)
+3. Approve the Extension to all environments where you want it to run (you should not run it on PROD).
+4. The Extension should ideally be the last one in your execution order.
-4. Publish your Tealium Profile.
+5. Publish your Tealium Profile.

 ### Tealium Functions

-1. Create a Tealium Function of the type "After Processing".
+1. Create a Tealium Function of the type "(After) Processed Event".
-2. Paste and review the code from `tealium-functions/unit_test.js`
+2. Paste and review the code from `tealium-functions/unit_test.js`.
-3. Save and Publish your Customer Data Hub Profile
+3. Save and Publish your Customer Data Hub Profile.

 ## Event Names

 All tests are triggered by __Event Names__.
-The Event Name is transmitted via the Data Layer variable `event_name`.
+The Event Name is identified via the Data Layer variable `event_name`.
 An Event Name is whatever you define it to be.
 An example could be a concatenation (separator: \_\_ (double underscore) of:

 * the Tealium Event ("view"/"link") plus